Bicycle Touring Shikoku and Honshu – A Great Itinerary to Adventure Travel Japan

 We did this road and it was the second-worst road in our Japanese tour, try to avoid it going up along the north coast, even though it makes the thing much longer.

-In Osaka there’s a free campground in the Tsurumi Ryokuchi park (GPS coordinates: N 34° 43′ 00.2 E 135° 34′ 05.7).
+In Osaka, there’s a free campground in Tsurumi Ryokuchi Park (GPS coordinates: N 34° 43′ 00.2 E 135° 34′ 05.7).

-From Osaka to Kyoto the road goes up a hill, next to the usual river.
-Kyoto is beautiful and worth spent some days, you can stay at the student dorm for 200Y (1.5€), it’s a dirty place but funny.
+From Osaka to Kyoto, the road goes up a hill, next to the usual river.
+Kyoto is beautiful and worth spending some days in.
+You can stay at the student dorm for 200 Y (1.5 €).
+It’s a dirty place, but funny.
+(Kyoto student dorm open to travelers, GPS coordinates: N 35° 01′ 41.5 E 135° 46′ 42.2)

-Bike touring Honshu: from Biwa lake to the Alps
+Bike touring Honshu: from Biwa Lake to the Alps

 Then some cycling on the northern coast of Honshu to Kanazawa, from where we start our exploration of the Japanese Alps.
-Being there in autumn was the right match, the colors are astounding.
+Being there in autumn was the right match; the colors are astounding.

 Japan by bicycle: the road to Tokyo

 Below is the complete map of our bicycle trip in Japan.
 It’s the complete GPS recording of the journey.
-Click on the track to get the elevation profile, you can also use the search tool to find a specific location and display the GPX track of reference.
+Click on the track to get the elevation profile.
+You can also use the search tool to find a specific location and display the GPX track of reference.

 Follow our bicycle touring adventures